broedsels/CSV-to-Neoden4/README.md

-# Neoden 4 Feeder calculation.
+# Neoden 4 KiCad converter.

-This program will help you to convert the KiCad file to a CSV file that the Neoden 4 can use.
+This program will help you to convert the KiCad .pos file to a CSV file that the Neoden 4 can use.
+It will try to match the component with pre-defined feeder and nozzle types.

 ##
 This program will:

-- Fix rotation
+- Fix rotation.
-- Set Feed position
+- Set Feed position.
-- Assign the correct Feeders and Nozzles
+- Assign the correct Feeders and Nozzles.
+- Configurate the Feeder options.

 To download the program use following link: